JunShern/Pyano/README.md

    ```bashbash
    ./playpyano start
    ```
-   The script assumes you have FluidSynth and ALSA installed, and your soundfont is located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`, as should be the case for Ubuntu 14.04 and up.
+   The script assumes you have FluidSynth and ALSA installed, and your soundfont is located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`.
 You can change the path to point to any .sf2 soundfont you like.

 3. Make some music!
 (Look below for Instructions on how to play)